Calabrian Chili vs Red Pepper Flakes: Jar or Shaker?

 Global · C. annuum

 Drying and crushing chiles is one of the oldest preservation methods in existence.
-After Columbus brought Capsicum species back from the Americas in the late 15th century, dried chile flakes spread rapidly through Mediterranean Europe, the Middle East, and Asia - each region developing its own preferred blend and grind.
+After Columbus brought Capsicum species back from the Americas in the late 15th century, dried chile flakes spread rapidly through Mediterranean Europe, the Middle East, and Asia, each region developing its own preferred blend and grind.

 In Turkey, coarsely ground flakes like the mild, oily Maras-style grind became staples of regional cooking.
-In China, the upward-pointing dried pepper with striking visual form contributed to regional spice blends.

 Selection